 A property manager has a lot of potential duties, but sometimes they are only put in charge of a few of those duties.
 Here are some of their duties and a breakdown of what each one means.

 Rent is one of the biggest concerns that renters have, and having a property manager take care of this can make life a lot easier.
 Depending on how experienced the property manager is, the owner could save this task for themselves or pass it on to the manager.

 The responsibilities that are associated with rent are more than just collection.
-Somebody has to decide how much the tenants are going to pay for rent when it is necessary to evict, and adjusting rent according to the state law.
+Somebody has to decide how much the tenants are going to pay for rent when it is necessary to evict and adjust rent according to state law.

 Managing tenants is one of the most time-consuming parts of property ownership.
 If not done correctly, the property could end up being empty, which is not desirable in any situation.

-There are a lot of different duties that fall into this category, which includes but is not limited to:
+There are a lot of different duties that fall into this category, which include but is not limited to: